The Healthy Living Plan Blog using Logosynthesis®

 Watch Recordings from Logosynthesis Day 2023

-Watch recordings from Logosynthesis Day 2023 The online conference held on January 11, 2023 offered a wonderful opportunity to come together to better understand how this model is being used in therapy, coaching and self-coaching.
+Watch recordings from Logosynthesis Day 2023 This free, online conference held on January 11, 2023.
+The conference offered a wonderful opportunity so that we could come together to celebrate the anniversary of the model.
+It also offered education about how this model is being used in therapy, coaching and self-coaching.
 We are excited to offer the recordings of each session so that you can view any that you may have missed and/or watch presentations again.
-You are welcome to share the videos with friends and colleagues.
-To learn more about Logosynthesis, you can subscribe to … Read More
+Please share the videos with … Read More

 Unlock your potential in 2023.